dustymabe/summit-2017-container-lab/labs/lab1/chapter1.md

 # LAB 1: docker refresh

-In this lab we will explore the docker environment within Minishift.
+In this lab we will explore the docker environment within the CDK.
 If you are familiar with docker this may function as a brief refresher.
 If you are new to docker this will serve as an introduction to docker basics.
 Don't worry, we will progress rapidly.
 To get through this lab, we are going to focus on the environment